mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Strongly Support

 **24. What are your biggest concerns about "Ballast Limitations"?
 (Check all that apply)**
-- [ ] 🛡️ Safety: Doesn't solve the core issue of heavy gear; 28-33kg of equipment is still very heavy and poses a risk.
+- [ ] 🛡️ Doesn't solve the core issue of heavy gear; 28-33kg of equipment is still very heavy and poses a risk.
-- [ ] 🛡️ Ethics: Encourages unsafe and unethical behavior like unhealthy dieting, water-loading before checks, steroid use, and hiding ballast.
+- [ ] 🛡️ Encourages unsafe and unethical behavior like unhealthy dieting, water-loading before checks, steroid use, and hiding ballast.
-- [ ] ⚖️ Unfair: Penalizes light pilots who need some ballast just to fly an S-size wing safely, while not affecting heavy pilots.
+- [ ] ⚖️ Penalizes light pilots who need some ballast just to fly an S-size wing safely, while not affecting heavy pilots.
-- [ ] ⚖️ Unfairness: Doesn't fix the core performance disparity; larger wings will still have an advantage.
+- [ ] ⚖️ Doesn't fix the core performance disparity; larger wings will still have an advantage.
-- [ ] 🛠️ Enforcement: Difficult to enforce fairly and consistently, leading to random penalties.
+- [ ] 🛠️ Difficult to enforce fairly and consistently, leading to random penalties.
-- [ ] 🛠️ Complicated: Creates "grey areas" (what counts as ballast vs. gear?).
+- [ ] 🛠️ Creates "grey areas" (what counts as ballast vs. gear?).
-- [ ] 👥 Discourages Participation: May push lighter pilots who feel unfairly handicapped out of top-level competition.
+- [ ] 👥 May push lighter pilots who feel unfairly handicapped out of top-level competition.
 - [ ] Other: __________

 **25. What do you see as the biggest benefits of "Ballast Limitations"?
 (Check all that apply)**
-- [ ] 🛡️ Improves Safety: Puts a hard stop on the most dangerous ballast loads.
+- [ ] 🛡️ Puts a hard stop on the most dangerous ballast loads.
-- [ ] 🛠️ Simple Rule: Easy to understand (if not to enforce).
+- [ ] 🛠️ Easy to understand (if not to enforce).
-- [ ] 🚀 Partial Incentive: May encourage some pilots to move to a smaller wing.
+- [ ] 🚀 May encourage some pilots to move to a smaller wing.
-- [ ] 👥 Improves Pilot Retention: May encourage top lightweight pilots who have left the sport due to safety concerns to return.
+- [ ] 👥 May encourage top lightweight pilots who have left the sport due to safety concerns to return.
 - [ ] Other: __________

 ---